ivan-nizalzov/java-explore-with-me/README.md

 2. `/private` for authorized users;
 3. `/public` for all users.

-ExploreWithMe allows users to publish events, commetn events, send participation requests, review event compilations prepared by moderators, and search for events.
+ExploreWithMe allows users to publish events, comment events, send participation requests, review event compilations prepared by moderators, and search for events.

 ### Tech stack:
 ExploreWithMe adopts a microservices architecture, comprising a main service and a statistics service that collects statistics on event views by users.
 Communication between services is done via HTTP using RestTemplate from Spring Framework.